AdesisNetlife/croak/README.md

 ## TODO list

+- Support for relative paths on `.croakrc` based on its file location
 - More test cases scenarios and destructive/evil testing
 - More deep CLI test cases
 - Support for extending/overriding Grunt configuration